We don't run on checklists. We replicate real attacker behavior.

 Problem

-"We spent millions on our security stack.
-How much of it actually works under attack pressure?"
+"We spent millions on security tools.
+How much of it actually works during an attack?"

-"The board asks: 'Are we secure?'.
-I have a certifications slide — or evidence with a timestamp."
+"The board asks: are we secure?
+I have a certificate — or proof from a real test."

 "An employee connected an AI tool to M365 via OAuth.
 Who has access to our data now?"